Dubai vs. Abu Dhabi – Which Is Best For You?

 Cost of Living in Dubai vs. Abu Dhabi

-Dubai is famous for being extremely costly, and while this is true, there are many new inexpensive hotels and restaurants opening all the time, making it much more budget-friendly.
+Dubai is famous for being extremely costly, and while this is true, many new inexpensive hotels and restaurants are always opening, making it much more budget-friendly.

 You can find tons of top-notch hotels here on any budget!